dgryski/go-perfbook/performance.md

 Empty program gives the wrong answer in no time at all.
 It's easy to be fast if you don't have to be correct.
 But it means you can use an optimization some of the time if you're sure it's in range.

-Have an intuitive grasp of the different O() levels:
-  - field access, array or map lookup, O(1)
-  - simple loop, O(n)
-  - nested loop, O(n*m)
-  - binary-search O(log n)
-  - divide-and-conquer O(n log n)
-  - combinatoric - look out!!

-Know how big each of these input sizes is likely to be when coding.
-You don't always have to shave cycles, but also don't be dumb.

 Tips for implementing papers:  (For `algorithm` read also `data structure`)
 * Don't.
 Start with the obvious solution and reasonable data structures.